parlue/CynusLink/README.md

 **Work in progress.**

-Basic communication between the Cynus, ESP32-S3 and ChessLink-compatible software is working.
+Communication between the Cynus, ESP32-S3 and ChessLink-compatible software is working (Tested: Bearchess, Picochess and King Element via Diabillo Interface).
 Physical moves can be transferred to the chess software and engine moves can be executed by the Cynus.

 Further testing and protocol compatibility improvements are ongoing.